LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 ### Custom configuration fields for Manager bots only

-The following custom configuration fields are intended for use with Manager bots:

-* filterPatterns
-* ignoreAcceptStatusEvent
-* ignoreSubscribeMessagingEvents
-* subscribeToMainDialogOnly

-See below for details on these.

 #### filterPatterns

 For Manager bots only, i.e., the role of the bot’s agent connector is Manager.